What is Eye Lift Surgery?

 - Loss of feeling or motion

-Risks of Eye Lift Surgery
+Risks of Eyelid Surgery

 Complications from an eye lift procedure are minimal, especially if the doctor’s approach was conservative.
 Common risks include: